-Data sharing in accordance with the Data Protection Act is accounted for within the signed Liverpool ECO Framework; the Contractor becomes a data controller when client details are passed to it.
-The obligated supplier working on behalf of the Liverpool City Region Local Authorities would be expected to report quarterly on:
+Data sharing in accordance with the Data Protection Act (and will be updated in line with the General Data Protection Regulation) will be by consent and the Approved Contractor becomes a data controller when client details are passed to it.
+Any obligated supplier working on behalf of the LCR Local Authorities would be expected to report quarterly on:

-I. Number of LADs unused and the reasoning for this;

-- II.
-Costing of works, ECO Level of funding, any top-up funding and source of;

-- III.
-Average timescales from receiving LAD to work completion;
+- I. Number of LADs unused and the reasoning for this; - II.
+Costing of works, ECO Level of funding, any top-up funding and source of; - III.
+Average timescales from receiving LAD to work completion; - IV.
+CO2 Savings; - V. Other mutually agreed criteria.

-- IV.
-Pre and post install SAP;

-- V. CO2 Savings;

-- VI.
-Other mutually agreed criteria.